What skills are expected of future managers?

 What skills?

-Declining loyalty to the company
+Declining employee loyalty

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.